Kerr-Mudd, John

 the disk can be used without a problem.

-Is it possible to have both types of hard drive
+Is it possible to have both types of hard drivewhen defining storage.
+If you were using MSDOS partitioning on Windows 7, that

 partitioning on your system, GPT drives and MBR drives and your modern